YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBDANGER
 -------------------

-DBDANGER, Process pppp killed while committing update for database file xxxx.
-Possibility of damage to block yyyy.
+DBDANGER, Process pppp xxxx killed while committing update for database file yyyy.
+Possibility of damage to block zzzz.

 Run Time Warning: This message is issued when a recovery of the database global buffer cache structures needs to be performed.
 It might discover that the cache recovery was necessary because of a YottaDB process being killed (kill-9) while in the process of committing a change to the database.
 The cache recovery routine issues this message while proceeding with the recovery.